GyroSuperintelligence/BabyLM/docs/Guides.md

         - Assign short-codes when patterns reach promotion threshold
         - Ensure lossless reversibility at all times
     3. **Key derivation (deterministic)**
-        - At any time, return the current 96-byte Gene configuration state (post-op traversal)
+        - At any time, return the current 96-byte Current Cycle Decoded (post-op traversal)
         - S4 may hash this snapshot to derive stream keys, signatures, or checkpoints

     **Emits (to S4):**

     - `compressed_block`: either a cycle repeat tag or a full 48-op log
     - `pattern_promotion`: new short-code and its corresponding op-sequence
-    - `gene_snapshot`: (optional) unique fingerprint of current traversal state
+    - `current_cycle_decoded`: (optional) unique fingerprint of current traversal state

     ---